ankurkoul/java8-interview-prep/README.md

 ## 3. Behavior parameterization

 **Behavior parameterization is a software development pattern that lets you handle frequent requirement changes.**

 In a nutshell, it means taking a block of code and making it available without executing it.
 This block of code can be called later by other parts of your programs, which means that you can defer the execution of that block of code.

+- It lets you define a block of code that represents a behavior and then pass it around.
+- You can decide to run that block of code when a certain event happens (for example, a click on a button) or at certain points in an algorithm (for example, a predicate such as “only apples havinf color red ” in the filtering algorithm or the customized comparison operation in sorting).
+- In general, using this concept you can write code that’s more flexible and reusable.

 ```
 Attempt 1: